PatrikSteuer/SpringCloudTelemetry/README.md

 Once the log aggregator has sent the logs to the sink (e.g. an InfluxDB), a UI on top of the sink can be used to display them.

 This allows for a distributed logging model, where the production of logs, their transmission, their storage and their consumption are cleanly separated and can be achieved with tools that are interchangeable.
-## Inspecting Influx DB
+# Inspecting Influx DB

-Let's look at our InfluxDB to see, if the metrics arrived:
+Let's look at our InfluxDB to see, if the metrics and logs arrived:

 ```shell
 # Lists your docker containers.
 There should be one